saurabhk2000/Web_Scrap/README.md

-this project build purpose to collecte data on flipkart web site some specific page through Web Scrap .
+this project  purpose to collecte data from flipkart website on some specific page through Web Scrap .